 The capital of the Plan is represented by the net assets available for benefits.
 The main objective of the defined benefit Plan is to ensure the security of the promised pension benefits under the Plan.
 The Plan fulfils its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIP&P"), which is reviewed annually by the Pension Committee.
-The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (contributions) in accordance with the approved SIP&P. For the year ended June 30, 2020 the Plan followed the most recently effective SIP&P which was amended effective October 24, 2019.
+The Plan's risk managment strategy has not changed due to the COVID-19 pandemic.
+The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (contributions) in accordance with the approved SIP&P. For the year ended June 30, 2021 the plan followed the most recently effective SIP&P which was amended effective December 17, 2020.
 The latest amendment to the SIP&P included updates to align with industry practice and to reflect regulatory requirements, as well as updates to eligible investments, manager mandates, and investment mix.

-The Plan's investment managers and other consultants as at June 30, 2020 are as follows:
+The Plan's investment managers and other consultants as at June 30, 2021 are as follows: